Listen audio version

 - Zürich, Switzerland (Europe-west6)

 They are strategically placed to offer the lowest latency anywhere in the world.
-Based on the country you wish to target, you should pick the location of your server.
+Based on the country you wish to target, pick the location of your server.

 Kinsta has become the first managed WordPress host exclusively powered by the Google Cloud platform and LXD container technology.